ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

     https://towardsdatascience.com/understanding-boxplots-5e2df7bcbd51

 10. The Multiple Imputations by Chained Equations (MICE) algorithm is a robust, informative method of dealing with missing data in your datasets.
 This procedure imputes or 'fills in' the missing data in a dataset through an iterative series of predictive models.
 Each specified variable in the dataset is imputed in each iteration using the other variables in the dataset.
-These iterations will be run continuously until convergence has been met.In General, MICE is a better imputation method than naive approaches (filling missing values with 0, dropping columns).
+These iterations will be run continuously until convergence has been met.
+In General, MICE is a better imputation method than naive approaches (filling missing values with 0, dropping columns).

 11. QuickSight supports UTF-8 file encoding, **but not UTF-8 (with BOM)**.